Written by Rebecca Brown for MonaCorona.com.

 While the Cinque Terre hiking trail is actually one of the shortest featured on this list at just 40km long, it’s also one of the most strenuous.

 Set upon the rugged Italian Riviera coastline, Cinque Terre offers a beautiful combination of picture-perfect Italian coastal scenery and rough terrain to produce one of the most demanding hiking trails in Europe.
+If you plan to hike it in the summer, be sure to be prepared for hiking in hot weather.

 For the Best Hikes in France, don’t miss Tour du Mont Blanc hiking in the Alps.